MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/Lab04_Ex2_Modify a Autopilot Profile to use a device name template.md

 ## Summary

-### Prerequisites
+In this lab, you will use Microsoft Intune to create and deploy a Windows Autopilot deployment profile.

 ## Exercise 2: Modify a Autopilot Profile to use a device name template

 ### Scenario

-In order to identify the devices, which are enrolled with Autopilot, easier you must establish a function to give them a recognisable name.
+In order to identify devices enrolled with Autopilot more easily, you must establish a function to assign them a recognizable name.
-The following are specifications are required:
+The following specifications are required:

-- The Windows Autopilot deployment profile needs to apply a device name template
+- The Windows Autopilot deployment profile must apply a device name template

 ### Task 1: Open the Windows autopilot deployment profile